aargon007/aargon007/README.md

 # Md Muhaiminul

 With **3 years of experience**, I help startups **launch and scale** their products.
-I specialize in **Full-Stack Development, Mobile App Development, and Cloud Infrastructure** using React, Next.js, TypeScript, Node.js, React Native, Electron.js, AWS, and modern DevOps.
+I specialize in **Full-Stack Development, Mobile and Desktop App Development, and Cloud Infrastructure** using React, Next.js, TypeScript, Node.js, React Native, Electron.js, Tauri, AWS and modern DevOps.

 # 📫 Let's Connect!
 Feel free to reach out if you want to collaborate, discuss opportunities, or just chat about tech. 😊